 More complex situations, whilst extremely rare, may take up to 30 days to process.

-Roll-out of the ETIAS system has been postponed until 2024, although EU authorities have not provided more specific information, nor provided detailed instructions for application.
+Roll-out of the ETIAS system has been postponed until at least 2025, although EU authorities have not provided more specific information, nor provided detailed instructions for application.

 If you are remaining airside at your transiting airport, you will not require an ETIAS.